Emergency shelters are temporary but immediate places to stay for anyone who is homeless or at risk of homelessness.

 There are three types of emergency shelters that BC Housing helps manage:

 - Temporary shelters

 A typical stay at an emergency shelter includes a bed with linens, hot meals, showers, laundry and support services.
 It may range from one night to longer depending on your needs.

 People who stay at emergency shelters can be diverse, with a range of needs and abilities.
 Staff require appropriate behaviour, but each shelter’s requirements can be different.
-Minimal-barrier shelters set few requirements to accommodate the most vulnerable people with the most need.
-High-barrier shelters set different requirements.
+All of these shelters reduce barriers to ensure the most vulnerable people are brought inside and connected to support services.

 - None.
 Services are free.

 - You are an individual or family that does not have a permanent address or residence.

 - You are living and sleeping in public spaces including on the street.

 - You need a place to stay after you left a hospital, rehabilitation centre, treatment centre or correctional facility.